skeeto/skeeto.github.com/_posts/2023-03-23-Practical-libc-free-threading-on-Linux.markdown

 Caveat: It's not safe to free/reuse the stack after a successful join.
 It only indicates the thread is done with its work, not that it exited.
-You'd need to wait for its `SIGCHLD`.
+You'd need to wait for its `SIGCHLD` (or use `CLONE_CHILD_CLEARTID`).
 If this sounds like a problem, consider [your context][ctx] more carefully: Why do you feel the need to free the stack?
 It will be freed when the process exits.
 Worried about leaking stacks?
 Why are you starting and exiting an unbounded number of threads?
 In the worst case park the thread in a thread pool until you need it again.
 Only worry about this sort of thing if you're building a general purpose threading API like pthreads.
 I know it's tempting, but avoid doing that unless you absolutely must.

 What's with the `force_align_arg_pointer`?
 Linux doesn't align the stack for the process entry point like a System V ABI function call.
 Processes